MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Import-Module.md

 ## INPUTS

+### System.String

+You can pipe a module name to this cmdlet.

+### System.Management.Automation.PSModuleInfo

+You can pipe a module object to this cmdlet.

-### System.String, System.Management.Automation.PSModuleInfo, System.Reflection.Assembly
+### System.Reflection.Assembly

-You can pipe a module name, module object, or assembly object to this cmdlet.
+You can pipe an assembly object to this cmdlet.

 ## OUTPUTS

-### None, System.Management.Automation.PSModuleInfo, or System.Management.Automation.PSCustomObject
+### None

-By default, `Import-Module` does not generate any output.
+By default, this cmdlet returns no output.

+### System.Management.Automation.PSModuleInfo

 If you specify the **PassThru** parameter, the cmdlet generates a **System.Management.Automation.PSModuleInfo** object that represents the module.

+### System.Management.Automation.PSCustomObject

-If you specify the **AsCustomObject** parameter, it generates a **PSCustomObject** object.
+If you specify the **AsCustomObject** and **PassThru** parameters together, the cmdlet generates a **PSCustomObject** object that represents the module.

 ## NOTES